lsst-ts/ts_cbp/doc/developer-guide/developer-guide.rst

 :kbd:`ctrl+c` to exit the simulator.

-This simulator does not park properly.
+This simulator does not have the park mode implemented yet.
 Limits have not been added, but the component code checks the limits anyway.